 We, Nihonbashi Prime Legal Office, can help you to apply for a certificate of eligibility

-by preparing an application form & required documents, attending the regional immigration services bureau, submitting the application, negotiating or communicating with the regional immigration services bureau on behalf of you or the employer of yours in Japan.
+by preparing an application form & the required documents, attending the regional immigration services bureau, filing the application, and negotiating or communicating with the regional immigration services bureau on behalf of you or the employer of yours in Japan.

 If you hire us, you don't need to go to the regional immigration services bureau principally.

 duration, charge & fee